Bras d'Or Lake: Human history

-Mi'kmaq peoples have lived in the area for the last 4,000 years.
+In southwestern Nova Scotia, there is archaeological evidence that traces traditional land use and resources to at least 4,000 years.
+Mi'kmaq peoples occupied lands around Bras d'Or Lake when European explorers first arrived.
 Named Unama'ki in their language, it is the fire (or capital district) of their country, Mi'kma'ki, part of the greater Wabanaki Confederacy of the Dawnland region.
 The Mi'kmaq call the lake Pitupaq, meaning long salt water.
 A French trading post was built in 1650.
 Alexander Graham Bell built an estate Beinn Bhreagh where he established a research laboratory, and used the lake to test man-carrying kites, airplanes and hydrofoil boats.

 Most of the shore is undeveloped, but settlements include Baddeck, Eskasoni, Little Bras d'Or, St. Peter's, and Whycocomagh.
 Shoreline is under the jurisdiction of the Cape Breton Regional Municipality and the county municipalities of Inverness, Victoria, and Richmond.